MysteriousManIN/mysteriousmanin/README.md

 # Hi :wave:, My name is Chetan.

-I am passionate frontend developer based in Mathura.
-I have a strong desire to create interactive, dynamic and user friendly responsive websites.
-I also build API and CRUD applications using PHP and MySQL.
+I am passionate about creating interactive, user-friendly, responsive and dynamic websites that integrate with API and CRUD operations using PHP and MySQL.
+Sometimes, I doing enjoy some graphic designing and using this skill to enhance my web development projects.
+I am always excited to learn about new web technologies.

 #### Certificates
 - [Responsive Web Design](https://www.freecodecamp.org/certification/mysteriousman/responsive-web-design)